-We encourage pupils to participate in practical work.
-In doing so they learn to manipulate apparatus, take reliable measurements and work safely.
-As part of the course, pupils will make a periscope and build complex electronic circuits.
-Where apparatus is larger or potentially dangerous, pupils will take part in demonstrations, including Magdeburg Hemispheres and the Van de Graaff generator.
-Pupils get the chance to research any object in space, make a poster about it for display, and present their work.
+Pupils will learn to manipulate apparatus, take reliable measurements, and work safely.
+They will see the Van de Graaff generator and watch a controlled implosion and explosion.
+The electronics topic gives pupils the chance to work independently on the construction of complex circuits including transistors and capacitors.
+Pupils get the chance to research any object in the universe, make a poster about it for display, and present their work.
 They demonstrate their communication skills and gain confidence in presenting to their peers.